RebootJeff/sortEndpoint/README.md

 # Challenge

 In **1 to 2 hours**, build an app that shows the user a list of data by using AJAX.
 The AJAX call should hit a RESTful endpoint with the ability to:
-- Sort by multiple fields (last name, first name)
+- Sort by a field (e.g., last name or first name)
 - Sort into ascending (default) or descending order
 - Truncate list to first X number of items.

+Build a form that asks the user to specify the sorting field, sorting order, and max number of results.
+The user should be able to click a button to submit the form and see sorted results.

 ## You have 2 options:
 1. Use existing boilerplate (Angular + Node + Express) code to help you build the small app.